Vitalos logo

 High

-Urea is a waste product filtered by the kidneys.
+Serum urea is a waste product of protein metabolism, filtered by the kidneys.
+This test measures its level.

 Biochemistry